ClawTrace: Cost-Aware Tracing for LLM Agent Skill Distillation: Method

 \subsection{ClawTrace Instrumentation}

-ClawTrace is an OpenClaw-native plugin that registers eight event hooks covering the full lifecycle of an agent session: \texttt{session\_start/end}, \texttt{llm\_input/output}, \texttt{before/after\_tool\_call}, and \texttt{subagent\_spawning/ended}.
-Figure~\ref{fig:clawtrace-screenshot} shows the execution-path view with per-span cost attribution.
+ClawTrace is an OpenClaw-native plugin that registers eight event hooks covering an agent session's full lifecycle: session start and end, LLM input and output, tool-call entry and exit, and sub-agent spawn and termination.
+Figure~\ref{fig:clawtrace-screenshot} shows the resulting execution-path view with per-span cost attribution.
 The plugin batches events in memory and flushes them on agent shutdown to a cloud ingest endpoint (\texttt{POST /v1/traces/events}).
 The endpoint accepts plain JSON with no framework-specific dependency, so any agent harness can produce valid downstream artifacts by posting conformant payloads.
-A graph lakehouse pipeline built on PuppyGraph \cite{puppygraph} materializes eight Iceberg silver tables from the raw events.
+A graph-lakehouse pipeline built on PuppyGraph \cite{puppygraph} materializes eight Iceberg silver tables from the raw events.
+Two design decisions are load-bearing for the rest of the paper.

-Two design decisions are important for the rest of the paper.
-First, ClawTrace reconstructs the full call graph of multi-agent runs.
-Modern multi-agent systems \cite{wu2023autogen,hong2023metagpt,li2023camel,wang2026lmarslegalmultiagentworkflow} routinely spawn sub-agents that delegate subtasks, creating nested call trees that a flat trace cannot represent.
+\emph{Cross-trace linkage for multi-agent runs.} Modern multi-agent systems \cite{wu2023autogen,hong2023metagpt,li2023camel,wang2026lmarslegalmultiagentworkflow} routinely spawn sub-agents that delegate subtasks, producing nested call trees that a flat trace cannot represent.
 When OpenClaw spawns a sub-agent, ClawTrace links the child session back to the parent's tool-call span through a \texttt{childSessionKey} $\to$ \texttt{parentSpanId} map that persists across flush boundaries.
-Generic observability stacks support parent-child hierarchies but treat sub-agents as separate traces without cross-trace linkage, requiring manual tagging.
-Second, ClawTrace computes per-step cost using four separate token rates: \texttt{input}, \texttt{output}, \texttt{cacheRead}, and \texttt{cacheWrite}.
-Providers bill cache-read tokens at roughly one-tenth the fresh input rate.
-On a typical 50-trajectory SpreadsheetBench run, cache-read tokens make up 30 to 50 percent of total input volume; counting them at the fresh input rate overstates true cost by 1.6--2.0$\times$ and distorts the cost ranking of steps that a distillation pipeline relies on.
+Generic observability stacks support parent-child hierarchies but treat each sub-agent as a separate trace, requiring manual tagging to recover the call graph.

+\emph{Cache-aware per-step cost.} ClawTrace bills four token rates separately: \texttt{input}, \texttt{output}, \texttt{cacheRead}, and \texttt{cacheWrite}.
+Providers price cache reads at roughly one-tenth the fresh input rate.
+On a typical 50-trajectory SpreadsheetBench run, cache reads constitute 30 to 50 percent of total input volume.
+Counting them at the fresh-input rate would overstate true cost by 1.6 to 2.0$\times$ and would distort the per-step cost ranking that the distillation pipeline depends on. \end{sloppypar}